 How to Become a Doctor

 Medical school is a demanding and competitive environment in which students must be well prepared and committed in order to succeed.
 Carleton University’s comprehensive undergraduate degree programs provide students with the educational resources to satisfy the academic requirements for medical school.
-In addition, the school’s student focus helps to build the well-rounded students desired within this ambitious field.
+In addition, Carleton’s student focus helps to build the well-rounded students desired within this ambitious field.

-Some of the programs available at Carleton for students going into medicine are Bachelor of Health SciencesBiochemistry, Biology, NeuroscienceNeuroscience and Mental Health, Biomedical and Electrical Engineering or Biomedical and Mechanical Engineering.
+Some of the programs available at Carleton for students going into medicine include: Health SciencesBiochemistryBiologyNeuroscience and Mental HealthBiomedical and Electrical Engineering or Biomedical and Mechanical Engineering.
 For students interested in combining science with a non-science area, we offer a Bachelor of Humanities (Combined Honours) program in Biology and Humanities.
 This program satisfies the ‘pre-med’ requirements for the majority of medical schools in North America.

 Carleton University Pre-medical Society